NathanVaughn/blog.nathanv.me/content/posts/fk-7000p-cleaning/index.md

 ![Arrow keys and trackball difference](img/before-after-cleaning.png "Arrow keys and trackball difference (click to see full-size)")

+I cleaned the rubber contact rollers for the trackball with a cotton swab and isopropyl as well.
+I put a little bit of dry graphite lubricant on the shafts to stop them from squeaking, too.

 ## Repair

 Before putting everything back together, I thought it would be good to ensure